-4. Enabling: facilitate the others' passage through life transitions and unfamiliar events; informing/explaining; supporting/allowing; focusing; generating alternatives; validating/giving feedback
+4. Enabling: facilitate the others' passage through life transitions and unfamiliar events; informing/explaining; supporting/allowing; focusing; generating alternatives; validating/giving feedback understanding of patient care occurs over time based on educational foundation and personal experience.
+The model acknowledges five levels of nursing experience: novice, advanced beginner, competent, proficient, and expert.
+An emphasis toward this model will be adapted for educational outcomes specific to attainment of clinical courses.

-5. Maintaining Belief: Sustaining faith in the other's capacity to get through an event or transition and face a future with meaning; believing in/holding in esteem; maintaining a hope-filled attitude; offering realistic optimism; going the distance
+5. Maintaining Belief: Sustaining faith in the other's capacity to get through an event or transition and face a future with meaning; believing in/holding in esteem; maintaining a hope-filled attitude; offering realistic optimism; going the distance.